Thin Man (nuclear bomb): Predetonation

 The feasibility of a plutonium bomb had been questioned in 1942.
 James Conant heard on 14 November from Wallace Akers, the director of the British Tube Alloys project, that James Chadwick had "concluded that plutonium might not be a practical fissionable material for weapons because of impurities."
 Conant consulted Ernest Lawrence and Arthur Compton, who acknowledged that their scientists at Berkeley and Chicago respectively knew about the problem, but could offer no ready solution.
-Conant informed the director of the Manhattan Project, Brigadier General Leslie R. Groves, Jr., who in turn assembled a special committee consisting of Lawrence, Compton, Oppenheimer, and McMillan to examine the issue.
+Conant informed the director of the Manhattan Project, Brigadier General Leslie R. Groves Jr., who in turn assembled a special committee consisting of Lawrence, Compton, Oppenheimer, and McMillan to examine the issue.
 The committee concluded that any problems could be overcome by requiring higher purity.

-In April 1944, experiments by Emilio G. Segrè and his P-5 Group at Los Alamos on the newly reactor-produced plutonium from X-10 Graphite Reactor at the Clinton Engineer Works in Oak Ridge, Tennessee, and the Hanford site in Washington state showed that the plutonium contained impurities in the form of the isotope plutonium-240.
+In April 1944, experiments by Emilio G. Segrè and his P-5 Group at Los Alamos on the reactor-produced plutonium from X-10 Graphite Reactor showed that the plutonium contained impurities in the form of the isotope plutonium-240.
 This has a far higher spontaneous fission rate than plutonium-239.
 The cyclotron-produced material on which the original measurements had been made had much lower traces of plutonium-240.
 Its inclusion in reactor-bred plutonium appeared unavoidable.
 This meant that the spontaneous fission rate of the reactor plutonium was so high that it would be highly likely that it would predetonate and blow itself apart during the initial formation of a critical mass.
 The distance required to accelerate the plutonium to speeds where predetonation would be less likely would mandate a gun barrel too long for any existing or planned bomber.
 The only way to use plutonium in a workable bomb was implosion—a far more difficult engineering task.

 The impracticability of a gun-type bomb using plutonium was agreed at a meeting held on 17 July 1944.
 All gun-type work in the Manhattan Project was directed at the Little Boy enriched uranium gun design, and almost all of the research at the Los Alamos Laboratory was re-oriented around the problems of implosion for the Fat Man bomb.